LexiFi/gen_js_api/TYPES.md

    unions on the JS side (see the section on discriminated union types below).

+ - Type variables like `'a`, they will involve no runtime mapping when moving between OCaml and JS.

 An arbitrary non-parametrized type with path `M.t` is JS-able if the following two values are available in module `M`: